 The authors state that all data necessary to confirm the conclusions of this work are within the text, figures, and supporting information files.
-All files and code for analysis and generation of figures and tables are archived on GitHub (https://github.com/AndersenLab/N2CB-growth-manuscript).
+Supplementary Files 1-11, Supplementary Text 1, and code for analysis and generation of figures and tables are available on GitHub (https://github.com/AndersenLab/N2CBgrowth-manuscript).